Foie gras: 2015–2016

 In 2016, it was reported that France produces an estimated 75% of the world's foie gras and southwestern France produces approximately 70% of that total.
 In 2016, it could retail for upwards of $65 a pound.

 In late 2015, there were several outbreaks of the highly contagious H5N1 bird flu in France, which escalated in 2016.
-This led to Algeria, China, Egypt, Japan, Morocco, South Korea, Thailand and Tunisia banning French poultry exports, including foie gras, and France to initiate increased bio-security protocols which will cost an estimated 220 million euros.
+This led to Algeria, China, Egypt, Japan, Morocco, South Korea, Thailand and Tunisia banning French poultry exports, including foie gras, and France to initiate increased bio-security protocols which cost an estimated 220 million euros.
 One of these measures was the halting of production in southwestern France from early April 2016 for an anticipated period of three months to reduce the spread of the virus.
 Exports of foie gras from France are expected to decrease from 4,560 tonnes in 2015 to 3,160 in 2016.

-The largest producer in the United States is Hudson Valley Foie Gras, which kills approximately 350,000 ducks annually.
+The largest producer in the United States is Hudson Valley Foie Gras in New York, which processes approximately 350,000 ducks annually.